mhmdmsvi24/disarm/README.md

 1. clone
 2. `source venv/bin/activate`
+3. check todo.md and pick a task
-3. code
+4. code

+if you found anything
-4. Add your findings about suspicious pdfs and how to stop them in the doc
+1. Add your findings about suspicious pdfs and how to stop them in the doc
+2. add it as todo if contributers agreed upon

 ## suspicious pdf file attributes